-IITS Security Standard
+Information Security Standard

 Screen Saver Timeout

-All District workstations, laptops, tablets, and servers shall be configured with a 15 minute screen-saver lockout, which will require a password in order to reestablish access.
+All District workstations, laptops, tablets, and servers shall be configured with a 15-minute screen-saver lockout, which will require a password in order to re-establish access.

 The U.S. Department of Education requires compliance with the Gramm-Leach-Bliley Act (GLBA), which, in turn, requires colleges to protect student records and information by following recommendations set out in NIST SP 800-171.
 This particular publication is a streamlined version of the overarching NIST SP 800-53, and focuses on protecting the confidentiality of Controlled Unclassified Information (CUI) in nonfederal systems.

 NIST SP 800-171 has two specific requirements relevant to automated profile locking.
 The following Department of Defense (DoD) Security Technical Implementation Guides (STIGs) provide specific mitigation language.

 3.1.10 Use session lock with pattern-hiding displays to prevent access and viewing of data after a period of inactivity.

 The operating system must initiate a session lock after a 15-minute period of inactivity.

 A screensaver must be enabled and set to require a password to unlock.
 The timeout should be set to fifteen minutes of inactivity.
 This mitigates the risk that a user might forget to manually lock the screen before stepping away from the computer.
 A session time-out lock is a temporary action taken when a user stops work and moves away from the immediate physical vicinity of the information system, but does not log out because of the temporary nature of the absence.
 Rather than relying on the user to manually lock their operating system session prior to vacating the vicinity, operating systems need to be able to identify when a user’s session has idled and take action to initiate the session lock.